Tatiana Calderón: Karting (2002–2008)

-Junior racing career
+Early career (2009–2014)

-Junior open-wheel racing (2009–2014)

 After winning the Snap-On-Stars of Karting Divisional Championship-JICA Eastern Championship, she told her parents of her decision to focus on racing and not enroll at university.
 Calderón had more success in 2009 when she made her sports car debut, coming second in the Radical European Master Series – SR5 with one victory and ten podium finishes, accruing 240 points for the PoleVision team.
 She finished second in that year's Colombian Rotax Senior Max Challenge.
 Aged seventeen, Calderón moved into open-wheel racing, driving in the Star Mazda Championship (part of the Road to Indy programme) in 2010 for Juncos Racing in its No. 25 car.
 She had five top-ten finishes, with a best of seventh in the first Autobahn Country Club race.
-In thirteen races, Calderón finished with 320 points for a final championship position of 10th.
+In thirteen races, Calderón finished with 320 points for a final championship position of tenth.
 She also won the Colombian Rotax Championship that year.

 Calderón joined the Derek Daly Academy driver development programme in early 2011 after reading a book authored by Daly.
 While Daly advised Calderón and helped her to transition to driving more powerful cars, she stayed with Juncos Racing for the 2011 Star Mazda Championship and changed her car number to 10.
-Calderón took two third place finishes at Barber Motorsports Park and Canadian Tire Motorsport Park.
+Calderón took two third-place finishes at Barber Motorsports Park and Canadian Tire Motorsport Park.
 These results made her the first woman to mount the podium in Star Mazda Championship history.
 Her final championship position was sixth with 322 points scored.
 Calderón entered the final three rounds of the 2011 European F3 Open Championship for Team West-Tec in October, scoring three points by finishing eighth in the second Circuit de Catalunya race, placing 21st in the drivers' standings.